7 Best Free SEO Tools for Beginners in 2026 (No Credit Card Needed)

 Free tier gives you 3 searches per day.
 That's enough when you're starting out.

-4. AnswerThePublic FREE
+4. AnswerThePublic

 AnswerThePublic visualises every question people ask Google about a topic.
 It's like reading minds.